stan-git-369/Disaster-Response-Pipeline/README.md

 * To run ML pipeline that trains classifier and saves python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl

 Run the following command in the app's directory to run your web app. python run.py

+# Acknowledgements
+Udacity for providing an amazing Data Science Nanodegree Program Figure Eight for providing the relevant dataset to train the model

+# Screenshots